atom/github/docs/feature-requests/005-editable-diff.md

 #### 1. Entry point of editable state
 On any given diff view, a user can get a diff hunk into an __editable state__ by:
-1. double-clicking on any line within a hunk
+  - double-clicking on any line within a hunk
-2. clicking on a new "edit hunk" button on hunk header
+  - clicking on a new "edit hunk" button on hunk header
-3. if the hunk is selected, pressing specific keys (exact key binding TBD)
+  - if the hunk is selected, pressing specific keys (exact key binding TBD)
-4. "edit" from context menu
+  - "edit" from context menu
+  - if already in editable state in a previous hunk, navigating with keyboard can exit previous hunk's editable state and enter editable state of the next hunk.

 #### 2. Within an editable state
   - Only one hunk is editable at a time
   - Visually, it should be very clear when a hunk is in editable state.
-Maybe put the whole block in a box? :thinking:
+In addition to a blinking caret, maybe we can put the whole block in a box or fade out the rest of the diff? :thinking:
   - The editable state behaves almost like it's a normal editor, except that the green background of added lines and red background of deleted lines will be kept.
-- A deleted line will still be visible within the editable state, but it __should not be editable__.
-That should be communicated to user in a very clear visual manner.
-When navigating with keyboard, deleted lines should be skipped as if they don't exist.
+  - A deleted line will still be visible within the editable state, but it _is not editable_.
+That should be communicated to user in a very clear visual manner:
+    - The cursor for hovering over deleted lines should show up as arrow as opposed to text cursor.
+    - When navigating with keyboard, deleted lines should be skipped as if they don't exist.
+    - When dragging cursor to highlight a block of text, deleted lines should not get highlighted.

 #### 3. Exiting editable state:
+Upon exiting editable state, the changes should be immediately saved to the corresponding file on disk.
+And the diff view would re-render with the new file patch, and scroll position should remain unchanged.

 A user can exit the editable state by:
   - clicking outside of the editable area
   - pressing `esc` or `cmd-s`
   - performing actions such as stage/unstage, jump to file, etc.

-Upon exiting editable state, the changes should be immediately written to the corresponding file on disk.
-And the diff view would re-render with the new file patch, and scroll position should remain unchanged.

 #### What is editable?